Penguin-cyber/Piano-Playing-Robot/JOURNAL.md

 **Total time spent: 21h**

-# June 19: Creating forearm assembly and main assembly
+# June 21: Creating forearm assembly and main assembly

 Today, I created the ratios for the pivot gearbox

 After running some calculations based on SolidWorks’s data, I was able to calculate the torque required to pivot the arm.
 The calculations are shown below.
 Notably, I included a safety factor (x2) to ensure that nothing breaks–I would rather have a slower arm than an arm that cannot pivot.
 This is possible because the pivot is not required to have an extensive range of motion; so long as it operates within its range of motion at a reasonable speed, it will suffice.

-As a note, I created my own custom PLA material in SolidWorks to ensure greater mass accuracy.
-Although it should be noted that the 3D prints will not be 100% infill, meaning that the mass given by SolidWorks will serve as an overestimate, which helps ensure that the gearbox will be more than adequately prepared to handle the torques.

 Ultimately, I decided on a two-stage gearbox: 18T:54T (1:3) stage and an 18T:60T (3:10) stage.
 The relatively similar reductions ensure that the gears experience wear equally and that the packaging is optimized (since the gears are of similar sizes).